esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

 The per-application secondary stack is approximately 5.6KB in size and is used for temporary variables during BearSSL processing.
 Only one stack is required, and it will be allocated whenever any `BearSSL::WiFiClientSecure` or `BearSSL::WiFiServerSecure` are instantiated.
 So, in the case of a global client or server, the memory will be allocated before `setup()` is called.

 The per-connection buffers are approximately 22KB in size, but in certain circumstances it can be reduced dramatically by using MFLN or limiting message sizes.
-See below for more information.
+See the `MLFN section <mfln-or-maximum-fragment-length-negotiation-saving-ram>`__ below for more information.

 Object Lifetimes
 ~~~~~~~~~~~~~~~~